Surface bundles and the section conjecture: Consequences for the section conjecture

 \subsection{Arithmetic results}

-We now use the results above to produce \emph{arithmetic} examples of curves trivially satisfying the section conjecture, over $p$-adic fields and then number fields.
+We now use the results above to show the existence of \emph{arithmetic} examples of curves trivially satisfying the section conjecture, over $p$-adic fields and then number fields.
 In this section we work over $\mathbb{Z}$.
-We first produce examples such that $o_{1, \text{\'et}}$ obstructs sections.
+We first show the existence of examples such that $o_{1, \text{\'et}}$ obstructs sections.
 For a closed point $z$ of a scheme we denote by $\kappa(z)$ its residue field. \begin{theorem} Let $\Gamma$ be a graph as in Corollary \ref{cor:main-corollary-o1-pinwheel}.
 There exists a Zariski-dense set $S$ of closed points of $Z_\Gamma$ such that: for each $s\in S$, there exists a $\on{Frac}(W(\kappa(s)))$-point $s'$ of $\mathscr{M}_g$ specializing to $s$, such that the corresponding curve $\mathscr{C}_{g, s'}$ trivially satisfies the section conjecture (indeed $o_{1,\text{\'et}}|_{s'}$ is non-vanishing). \end{theorem} \begin{proof} Notation is as in Proposition \ref{prop:blowup-o1-generic-point}.
 We first observe that for $p\gg g$, we have by Proposition \ref{prop:blowup-o1-generic-point} and Corollary \ref{cor:main-corollary-o1-pinwheel}.
 The restriction of this class to any open subscheme of $E_{\Gamma, \mathbb{F}_p}^{\circ}$ is non-zero by Proposition \ref{prop:blowup-o1-generic-point} as well.
-Hence by Theorem \ref{modified-chebotarev} (applied after replacing $E_{\Gamma, \mathbb{F}_p}^{\circ}$ with an open substack representable by a scheme), there exists a Zariski-dense set of points $S_p$ of $E_{\Gamma, \mathbb{F}_p}^{\circ}$ such that $o_{1, \text{\'et}}^{(p)}|_s$ is non-zero for $s\in S_p$.
+Hence by Theorem \ref{modified-chebotarev} (applied after replacing $E_{\Gamma, \mathbb{F}_p}^{\circ}$ with an open substack representable by a scheme, and the map $\gamma^*$ defined in the proof of Proposition \ref{prop:gysin-image-o1}), there exists a Zariski-dense set of points $S_p$ of $E_{\Gamma, \mathbb{F}_p}^{\circ}$ such that $o_{1, \text{\'et}}^{(p)}|_s$ is non-zero for $s\in S_p$.
 Let $S$ be the union of the images of the $S_p$ (over all $p$) in $Z_\Gamma$.

 Now for $s\in S_p$, let $s'$ be any deformation of $s$ into $\mathscr{M}_g$, over $W(\kappa(s))$, which is transverse to $E_{\Gamma}^{\circ}$ (i.e.~a local equation for $E_{\Gamma}^{\circ}$ pulls back to a uniformizer of $W(\kappa(s))$).
 Such a lift exists as $\on{Bl}_{\overline{Z_\Gamma}}\overline{\mathscr{M}_g}$ is smooth.
 Now we have a commutative diagram of Gysin maps